yobid/restaurant-visitor/README.md

 # restaurant-visitor
 Recruit Visitor Restaurant Forecasting competition on Kaggle.

-You will find a report, for viewing as a web page you can click [here](http://htmlpreview.github.io/?https://github.com/yobid/restaurant-visitor/blob/gh-pages/report.html).
+You can see the report on pdf or as a webpage on this [here](http://htmlpreview.github.io/?https://github.com/yobid/restaurant-visitor/blob/gh-pages/report.html).

 Also you can find the code and functions in the fullscript R file.